nishant259-hub/E-commerce-frontend-website/README.md

-# 🛍️ ShopEasy — Modern E-Commerce Storefront
+# 🛍️ Shopify — Modern E-Commerce Storefront

 A premium, interactive, and fully responsive e-commerce web application built using **Vanilla HTML5, CSS3, and JavaScript (ES6)**.
 This project was developed as a clean, feature-rich demonstration of modern front-end web design practices, including rich micro-animations, glassmorphism, dynamic data rendering, and a state-managed shopping cart.